Children and rights in Ireland

 |W||Work vehicles with or without a trailer, such as a land tractor or JCB||16 years|

-A motorist must pass the driver theory test before applying for a first learner permit.
+You must pass the driver theory test before applying for a first learner permit.
 You can take a driver theory test at any age.
-However, you must submit your pass certificate to a Motor Tax Office with your application for a first learner permit within two years of passing the theory test or the test certificate will have expired.
+However, you must apply for you first learner permit within two years of passing the theory test or the test certificate will have expired.
+If you have a Public Services Card (PSC) and a verified MyGovID account, you can apply for your first learner permit online.

 You cannot drive any craft with an engine over 3.7kW (5hp) unless you are at least 12 years of age.